PSR-PASS: Philmont Advisor Skills School

 Departure Day (depart after breakfast)

-Weather: Weather in late February and March is mild during the day, but still cold at night.
-You can expect temperatures in the 50s and 60s during the day, with dips into the 30’s at night.
-Weather will be monitored closely to ensure a safe and enjoyable experience for all.
-In the event of snow predictions or actual accumulation, programs will be modified to take advantage of this unique opportunity and still complete the curriculum.
-Guides are already trained for winter program and can provide fun programs either way!
-Part of the orientation and gear shakedown process will include information on layering and cold weather camping and certain gear will be available for check out by all PASS participants.
-(See gear checklists in the appendix of this manual.)
+Weather: Weather varies with the time of year that you come for your PASS Course.
+July and August courses you can expect temperatures in the 80s with lows into the 40s and in Winter months can expect highs in the 50s and lows in the 30s or colder.
+Weather will be monitored closely to ensure a safe enjoyable experience for all.
+IN the event of snow predictions or actual accumulation, programs will be modified to take advantage of the unique opportunity and still complete the curriculum.
+Guides leading the PASS courses are already trained for winter programing and winter camping gear will be available for PASS participants.

 Gear: A variety of crew gear will be provided by Philmont for the program, including the following: tents, dining fly, stakes, cooking gear (stove, pots, spoons, etc.), trail meals, sump gear, and miscellaneous supplies from Outfitting Services.
 Philmont also has sleeping bags, sleeping pads, and cold weather clothing layers available for individual checkout, if needed.